-Your girl will love the warm, stylish and comfy Nordic Strider Jacket for Girls by Columbia.
-It is completely waterproof and packed with synthetic insulation that retains warmth even if damp.
-This is a jacket that will not only keep your kid protected all winter but keep her looking good too, with a cinched waist and slightly longer cut.
+Your girl will love the warm, stylish and comfy Atlas Synthetic Jacket for Girls by Spyder.
+It is completely waterproof and packed with synthetic down insulation that retains warmth even if damp.
+She can ski or snowboard with the fixed powder skirt, and look her best in bold colours and the detachable faux fur trim.
 The hood has a faux fur trim you can remove.
-Columbia’s Outgrown system lets you adjust the jacket as your girl grows.
-Columbia has always made great cold and wet-weather gear, and the Nordic Strider continues the brand’s legacy of warm, dry, comfortable snow wear.
+Spyder has always made great cold-weather gear, and the Atlas Synthetic continues a legacy of warm, dry, comfortable snow wear.

 Patagonia Down Sweater Jacket - Boys